strapi/strapi/docs/3.x.x/guides/upload.md

 By default Strapi provides a local file upload system.
 You might want to upload your files on AWS S3 or another provider.

-Check all community providers available on npmjs.org - [Providers list](https://www.npmjs.com/search?q=strapi-provider-upload-)
+You can check all the available providers developed by the community on npmjs.org - [Providers list](https://www.npmjs.com/search?q=strapi-provider-upload-)

 To install a new provider run: